ska-telescope/developer.skatelescope.org/src/tools/python_package_release_procedure.rst

 The scheme chosen to be adopted by the *SKA* developer community is the semantic versioning scheme.
-More information regarding this scheme can be found [here].
+More information regarding this scheme can be found on the Python_packaging_ site.

 How to mark a release
 =====================